adidahl/Radio-Zenit-app/README.md

 - Pull to Refresh stations

 ##Important Notes
-- 10.21.15 Update: Added option to use iTunes API to download album art.
+- Added option to use iTunes API to download album art.
 (See FAQ below). iTunes art is 100px x 100px. i.e. It is smaller than LastFM artwork.
 So, if you use this API instead, you will want to adjust the UI of your app.
 - LastFM is working on their API signups.
 So, you may have trouble signing up for a LastFM key, hopefully they fix that soon.
 More info in FAQ below.
 - Volume slider works great in devices, not simulator.
 This is an Xcode simulator issue.
 - Radio stations in demo are for demonstration purposes only.